 Fr.
 Robledo completed the core curriculum on Bioethics at the Pontifical Athenaeum Regina Apostolorum, School of Bioethics, in Rome Italy.
 He then worked and ministered at Assumption Seminary — first, from 2006 to 2011, as a member of the formation faculty, formation advisor, and Director of Liturgy; then as President-Rector, from 2018 to 2019.
 As part of the formation faculty at Assumption Seminary, Fr.
 Robledo was an adjunct professor at the Oblate School of Theology and the Mexican American Catholic College, focusing on courses in theology and bioethics.

 Fr.
 Robledo went on to a ministry assignment at St. Patrick’s Seminary and University as a member of the formation faculty, as a formation advisor, spiritual director, and Chair of the Moral and Spiritual Theology Department.
 At the same time, he served as instructor in the school of ministries of the Diocese of Oakland and in the Institute for Leadership in Ministry of the Diocese of San Jose.

 In 2018, Fr.
 Robledo obtained a doctorate in Moral Theology from St. Mary’s Seminary and University in Baltimore, with a dissertation on “Elio Sgreccia and Bioethical Discourse in a Pluralistic Society.”

-Throughout, Fr.
+Throughout his time in the Sulpician American Province, Fr.
 Robledo has ministered to people in Florida and California, offering spiritual direction and spiritual retreats in the Ignatian tradition.